 What is Sodomy?

 What’s sodomy?
 Today, if you are facing the sex crime of committing sodomy, the allegations are very serious.
-Most cases involve accusations of forcible sexual contact, or sex without “consent” (based either on the complaining witness’s age, infirmity or age differential).
-If convicted, the offender will be placed on the sex offender registry.
+Most cases involve accusations of forcible sexual contact, or sex without “consent” (based either on the complaining witness’s age, infirmity, or age differential).
+If convicted, the offender will be placed on the GCIC in the state of GA and the NCIC (the federal sex offender registry).

 Looking back at history, the word “sodomy” involved engaging in sex acts OTHER THAN vaginal sex between a man and woman.
 This type of sex ensures that human beings reproduce.
 Georgia law followed biblical teachings until forced to change, in 2003, when Lawrence versus Texas was handed down.